Nekroze/codeforthought/glossary.rst

       :term:`Snippets` themselves may be either literal text, or written in a simple template language to allow substitutions, such as variable names.
       :term:`Snippets` are a  small-scale form of copy and paste programming.

+   OOP
+      Object-oriented programming is a programming paradigm that represents concepts as "objects" that have data fields (attributes that describe the object) and associated procedures known as methods.
+Objects, which are usually instances of classes, are used to interact with one another to design applications and computer programs.

+   Templating
+      A programming feature (present in some statically typed languages) that allows generic code to be written that is designed to work with many data types.
+When a template is instantiated with a type then that type will take the role of a generic variable within the template code as if it where written to use that type.
+In languages that draw a distinction between the types, for example, of an array of strings versus an array of numbers, :term:`Templating` can be used to write one function that can act on both